oatlog/oatlog/doc/presentation/main.typ

 // future work
 // (bonus) implementation details + show generated code.

-#TODO[GOAL: what problem is, possible solutions, what have we done, what we wnat to do.]
+//#TODO[GOAL: what problem is, possible solutions, what have we done, what we wnat to do.]

-#TODO[show pitfalls for "bad" rewrite rules, non-termination, suboptimal cases]
+//#TODO[show pitfalls for "bad" rewrite rules, non-termination, suboptimal cases]

 = Compilers and the \ phase ordering problem